• 0161 696 6250

 General Dental Council (GDC) lawyers

-Our specialist lawyers have extensive experience of successfully defending dentists, dental technicians and clinical dental technicians in proceedings before the General Dental Council.
-We regularly deal with a wide range of cases, including registration issues, clinical issues, allegations of serious misconduct, health issues and scope of practice matters.
+Extensive experience of defending dentists, dental technicians and clinical dental technicians before the GDC.
+We regularly deal with the full range of fitness to practise cases, including registration issues, clinical performance, serious misconduct, health issues, scope of practice issues and criminal convictions.

 If you are facing disciplinary proceedings before the GDC, it is vital that you seek specialist assistance without delay in order to protect your interests and safeguard your practise.
 Our specialist lawyers are recommended in the Legal 500 and Chambers and Partners for professional discipline work.
 We understand the needs and anxieties of clients facing a possible restriction of their practise or in some cases the potential loss of livelihood.
 We take a pro-active approach to defending cases we pride ourselves on achieving the best possible outcomes for clients.

-Our lawyers have experience of assisting dental professionals with the following matters:
+Our GDC solicitors have experience of assisting dental professionals with the following matters:

 • Advising dentists in relation to NHSE investigations, including Practitioner Performance Advice (PPA) referrals, Performance Assessment Group (PAG) meetings and Performers List Decision Panel (PLDP) hearings